JairCodes/JairCodes/README.md

 # 💫 About Me:
 Hi there!
 I'm a Computer Science senior at Texas State University with a minor in Mathematics and a passion for creating innovative AI solutions.
-Currently, I'm working as a Software Engineer - AI Consultant at Outlier AI, where I specialize in developing intelligent systems that enhance user experiences.<be>
+Currently, I'm working as a Software Engineer - AI Consultant at Outlier AI, where I specialize in developing intelligent systems that enhance user experiences.

-I'm particularly focused on AI-driven applications and have been building my own AI assistant called Nimbus, designed to generate personalized experiences, such as Spotify playlists, based on user prompts.
-My skills also extend to Python, C++, Java, and web development, where I've created my own personal portfolio!<be>
+I'm particularly focused on AI-driven applications and have been building my own AI assistant called Nimbus, designed to provide personalized interactions and streamline various tasks based on user prompts.
+My skills also extend to Python, C++, Java, and web development, where I've created my own personal portfolio!

 In addition to my work in AI, I have experience with tools like Wireshark and am exploring the possibilities of computer graphics and computer vision to further expand my expertise.
-When I'm not coding, you can find me listening to bands like Deftones and Cigarettes After Sex, or enhancing my skills in machine learning and software architecture.
+When I'm not coding, you can find me listening to bands like Deftones and Cigarettes After Sex, or enhancing my skills in machine learning and computer vision.

 ## 🌐 Socials: